A health drink for your teeth

 Save wear and tear on your teeth with these other smart sipping strategies:

 • Use a straw with acidic beverages.
 This minimizes contact with your teeth.
 Or swish your mouth with water afterward.
 How much water do you really need to drink?
-Read this article to find out.
+It depends on a few factors, including your age and health status.

 • Snack on natural stain removers, like apples, celery, and carrots.